jameslkingsley/laravel-mentions/README.md

 new Mentions({
     // Input element selector
     // Defaults to .has-mentions
-    input: '.has-mentions',
+    input: ".has-mentions",

     // Output form field selector
     // Defaults to #mentions
-    output: '#mentions',
+    output: "#mentions",

     // Pools
-    pools: [{
+    pools: [
+        {
             // Trigger the popup on the @ symbol
             // Defaults to @
-        trigger: '@',
+            trigger: "@",

             // Pool name from the mentions config
-        pool: 'users',
+            pool: "users",

             // Same value as the pool's 'column' value
-        display: 'name',
+            display: "name",

             // The model's primary key field name
-        reference: 'id'
+            reference: "id"
-    }]
+        }
+    ]
 });
 ```